 A Light Score

-To provide a further element of understanding of what I mean by dramaturgy in this field, I present below a light score elaborated for one of my performances according to a method I customarily adopt, together with the corresponding lighting plan.
+To provide a further element of understanding of what I mean by dramaturgy of light, I present below a light score I elaborated for one of my theatre works according to a method I customarily adopt, together with the corresponding lighting plan.
 Exactly like a musical score, the light score also has a memory function, and is therefore used as a guide by those operating the console during repeat performances.
 The performance to which it refers is Folgore lenta (Slow Flash), a work dedicated to Yves Klein, produced in Austria in 1997 [16].

-The score consists of a table with five columns: in the first (N) appear the scene numbers in succession; in the second (Q), the ‘cues’ (in the text, in the actions, in the sound, or in previous light movements) for the lighting changes; in the third (ACTION/TEXT), the performers’ actions and any texts corresponding to the individual light ‘scenes’.
+The score consists of a table with five columns: the first (N) lists the scene numbers in succession; the second (Q), indicates the ‘cues’ (in the text, in the actions, in the sound, or in previous light movements) for the lighting changes; the third (ACTION/TEXT) details the performers’ actions and any texts corresponding to the individual light ‘scenes’.
 The indications relating to the latter are in the fourth column (LIGHT), and concern the active lighting fixtures, numbered as in the lighting plan, and the manner and timing of their action in relation to the ‘cues’.
-Intensity is also indicated, as a simple point of reference, since these data vary from theatre to theatre.
-The final column (SOUND) concerns the numbered musical/sound tracks (with indication also of the ‘cues’ for the entrances and exits of the pieces).
+Intensity is also indicated, as a simple point of reference, since these values vary from theatre to theatre.
+The final column (SOUND) concerns the numbered sound tracks and specifies the ‘cues’ for the entrances and exits of the pieces.

 Reading each horizontal strip makes it possible to see the relationships between light and the other elements of the work (text/action/sound) at every moment of the performance.